 *All shops and Ice-Rink will be closed on Christmas day.
 There are several smaller Christmas markets in Bruges which also have shops and are open every day.
 Ice Skating Prices: Entrance with or without skates Є6.00 Times: Main Market Square 10.30am-8pm Ice Rink 10.30am - 8pm Simon Stevin Square 10.30am – 8pm Friday and Saturday 10.30am – 8pm.

-From November 29 2013 to January 5 2014 The Grand Place is a stunning site worth visiting this time of year, with its nightly light show.
+The Grand Place is a stunning site worth visiting this time of year, with its nightly light show.
 The Place Saint-Catherine is transformed into a Winter Wonderland with 240 Christmas Chalets lining the square.
 Ferry wheel, choirs, artists, concerts and ice-skating rink complete the holiday ambiance.

 Christmas in Bruges has everything you could ever dream of to start the festive season.
 On the Bruges market square an ice-rink will be built and surrounding it will be lots of cute and quaint shops where you can buy anything from Christmas gifts and trinkets to clothing as well as all sorts of traditional food, snacks and drinks.
 If you need something tom warm you up as you browse then the traditional and tasty Ghluwein (a sweet, spicy wine, specially made to drink warm) will be served and is the perfect touch to your Christmas experience!
 Shops are even open on Sunday during Christmas and New Year season.